Lucy-Wal/RICLPM.Syntax/README.md

 > RI_X ~~ RI_Y

-### Latent Variables
+### Multiple Indicators
-`latent_riclpm()` can be used to generate syntax for latent factors in the same manner.
-This function requires an additional *items* input, corresponding to the number of items in each variable.
+`multi_riclpm()` and `latent_riclpm()` can be used to generate syntax for multiple indicators and latent factors in the same manner.
+These functions require an additional *items* input, corresponding to the number of items in each variable.
 Additional constraints and error terms can be included.

 ```r